 Guide to walk you through the steps in developing your own plugins for Geneious Prime

-Before you dive in to the Plugin Development Kit, you should consider whether one of the simpler alternatives is right for you.
-If you don’t feel confident programming in Java or you are looking for something less complicated then consider writing a plugin wrapper or workflow.
-You can read about these on the Plugin Development page.
-Otherwise, read on!
+Before you dive in to the Plugin Development Kit, you should consider whether a simpler alternative is right for you.
+If you don’t feel confident programming in Java or are looking for something less complicated then consider writing a plugin wrapper or workflow instead.
+You can read about these on the API Developers page.

 Get in Touch

 Post on the Plugin Development Forum to let the community know what you have in mind.
-We can give you some free advice to make sure you start off on the right foot and there might even be someone out there who wants to help.
+We can give you some free advice to make sure you start off on the right foot and other forum users can help give you feedback.